Search

 • These accounts typically have a limited number of investment options.
 If you'd like more choices, you also may need to contribute to other retirement savings vehicles, like a traditional IRA or Roth IRA.

-• Paying taxes up front may be a poor strategy if you think you'll be in a lower tax bracket when you retire.
+• Paying taxes up front may not be advantageous if you think you'll be in a lower tax bracket when you retire.
 That can be difficult to predict, however.
 If this is a concern, you could split your contributions between a Roth 401(k) and a traditional 401(k) to cover your bases and gain tax efficiency.

-• The withdrawal restrictions can be harsh.
-Roth 401(k)s are designed as long-term investment vehicles, which is why they impose a penalty for cashing out early.
-For quicker access to cash, you also might consider investing in more liquid assets like money market accounts.
+• Early withdrawals may carry penalties.
+Roth 401(k)s are designed as long-term investment vehicles, which is why they impose a penalty for early withdrawals.
+For quicker access to cash, consider supplementing with these options.

 • Since 401(k)s are employer-sponsored retirement plans, you'll have decisions to make if you leave your employer.

-As this chart shows, a Roth 401(k) is a hybrid kind of retirement savings vehicle that shares features with other popular retirement plans.
+A Roth 401(k) is a hybrid kind of retirement savings vehicle that shares features with IRAs.
+Let's compare to the traditional and Roth IRA.

 Eligibility